This War of Mine: Gameplay

 This War of Mine is a 2D game in which players assume control of a group of civilian survivors as they struggle to survive in a war.

 This War of Mine is a survival-themed strategy game where the player controls a group of civilian survivors hiding inside a damaged house in the besieged fictional city of Pogoren, Graznavia.
 The main goal of the game is to stay alive during the war using the tools and materials that the player can gather.
 Most of the characters under the player's control have no military background nor any kind of survival experience, and will require constant intervention by the player in order to stay alive.
 The player must maintain their characters' health, hunger, and mood levels until the declaration of a ceasefire, which occurs after a randomized duration.

 In the daytime, the survivors will have to stay indoors because hostile snipers are present outside, thereby offering the player time to craft tools from gathered materials, trade, upgrade the shelter, cook food and heal the survivors.
 At night, the player is given the opportunity to go out and search nearby areas for valuable resources to survive day by day.
-During their excursions, the survivors, controlled by players, can encounter other NPC survivors of the war, who they can choose to assist by offering food or medicine, or rob and kill.
+During their excursions, the survivors, controlled by players, can encounter other NPC survivors of the war, who they can choose to assist by offering food and medicine, or rob and kill.
 The player can also build a radio inside their shelter, which will provide useful information such as weather warnings, updates on the city's economy, and news of the ongoing war effort to help the player plan appropriate shelter upgrades and scavenging missions.

-The player starts off with one to four survivors whose actions the player can affect.
+The player starts off with one to four survivors whose actions the player can control.
 The actions the player makes will change the type of endings each survivor has.
 Each character has one or two traits that helps/hinders the player, besides hidden, varying stats that affect combat, movement speed, and so on.
 Some traits are useful during certain days while others are useful all the time.
 For example, one character named Bruno has a trait called "Good Cook", which helps the player use less fuel and water when cooking meals or brewing moonshine; and Roman, a former rebel who is trained in combat.
 There are a total of twelve playable characters.
 The Little Ones DLC includes the possibility of adding an extra character, a child survivor, that cannot defend itself or perform any of the tasks needed to maintain the shelter at first.
-In addition, the child survivor must be given constant attention to prevent it from becoming depressed but can be taught by the other survivors to perform small chores like cooking, filtering water, or growing crops, and once bonded with an adult, it can sleep with them in the same bed at night, removing the need for a separate bed for both.
+In addition, the child survivor must be given constant attention to prevent it from becoming depressed but can be taught by the other survivors to perform small chores like cooking, filtering water, or growing crops, and once bonded with an adult, it can sleep with them in the same bed at night, removing the need for separate beds for both.